MicroEJ/docs/ApplicationDeveloperGuide/sandboxedAppSim.rst

 From the SDK
 ------------

-In order to test a Sandboxed Application in the SDK, the first thing to do is to import the Virtual Device of the Multi-Sandbox Firmware:
+In order to test a Sandboxed Application in the SDK, the first thing to do is to import the Virtual Device of the Multi-Sandbox Executable:

 - go to :guilabel:`Window` > :guilabel:`Preferences` > :guilabel:`MicroEJ` > :guilabel:`Virtual Devices`
 - click on :guilabel:`Import...`